Hanmer Springs: Mountain biking

 There is an extensive network of mountain bike trails ranging from easy to expert runs in the forests surrounding Hanmer Springs.
 Alligator Alley, Upper Dog Stream, Detox and the Tank Track are particularly popular.
 The network of trails has been extended in 2020 with the addition of the Southern Cross and Tombstone trails.
-The four kilometre long Tombstone trail includes 185 metres of climbing to the highest point and a twisty 240 metre descent.
+The four kilometre long Tombstone trail includes 185 m of climbing to the highest point and a twisty 240 m descent.
 The mountainbike trails have been described as "world class".